Brand Name: Methadone®

 What is methadone and what does it treat?

-Methadone is a prescription medication that works in the brain to treat dependence on opioids.
+Methadone is a prescription medication that works in the brain to treat pain and dependence on opioids.
 Opioids include heroin and prescription pain relievers such as hydrocodone, oxycodone, morphine, and fentanyl, and methadone.
 Though methadone is in the same family as opioids, its long activity in the body makes it suitable for reducing cravings for other opioids and easier to taper a person off of these drugs.
 It is important to combine methadone treatment with counseling and other support.

 Symptoms of opioid dependence include: